 Boy, what a loaded question that can be these days, and the most exact answer is, “it depends.”
 Today’s software development projects are nimble in comparison to what they once were.
 While we review what a testing process might look like, it’s important to note that the most experienced software testing teams will be the best able to adapt to your software development team structure.
 Lighthouse Technologies is a perfect example.
-Give us any scenario, and we will know how to complement your methods with our software testing professionals.
+Describe your scenario, and we will know how to complement your methods and teams with key software QA principles from our True North Test Methodology™, and utilize our experienced software testing professionals.

 Back in the days of traditional Waterfall project management, the process was consistent: